kolbyn24/Notes/03 - Content/XSS.md

 <input type="hidden" id="secret" value="sensitive_value">
 ```

-You can also change this from getElementById to getElementById if its using name instead of
+You can also change this from getElementById to getElementById if its using name instead of id.

 An attacker can inject a malicious script that retrieves the value of the hidden input field and sends it to a remote server.